-The Kilian Group confirmed the plans to have the next meeting in September 2013 at the 9°
+The Kilian Group met in September 2013 at the 9th International Symposium on the Cretaceous System in Ankara (Turkey).
+The Kilian Group has focussed on the Berriasian, Valanginian and

-International Symposium on the Cretaceous System in Ankara (Turkey).
-For the new meeting the Kilian Group is expected to focus on the Berriasian, Valanginian and Hauterivian stages and to calibrate different ammonite zonations of the Tethyan, Boreal and Austral realms with the "standard" Mediterranean region zonation.
+Hauterivian stages, attempting to calibrate different ammonite zonations of the Tethyan, Boreal and Austral realms with the "standard" Mediterranean region zonation.